Garlands of Deceit

 Sir Philip Sidney, by unknown artist, given to the National Portrait Gallery

-I’m having an interesting time reading about John Dee and his role as an intelligencer within the court of Queen Elizabeth, referenced in the early sections of The Essential Enochian Grimoire: An Introduction to Angel Magick from Dr John Dee to the Golden Dawn.
+I’m having an interesting time reading about John Dee and his role as an intelligence officer within the court of Queen Elizabeth, as referenced in the early sections of The Essential Enochian Grimoire: An Introduction to Angel Magick from Dr John Dee to the Golden Dawn.
 While I was mainly looking for more information about Dee’s exploits with Enochian lore, his mysteries don’t start with his pursuits of the supernatural.
 Even before Francis Walsingham stepped up to the plate as Elizabeth’s spymaster, it seems Dee may have been running secretive errands for the Queen.

-Dee provided assistance and advice to the young Elizabeth from long before her coronation; only later did his effort become, by any measure, public knowledge.
-In appending the Dee Sanction to the 1563 Act Against Conjurations, Enchantments and Witchcrafts, Elizabeth gave her backing to an official agency in the fight versus dark powers.
+Dee provided assistance and advice to the young Elizabeth long before her coronation; only later did his effort become, by any measure, public knowledge.
+In appending the Dee Sanction to the 1563 Act Against Conjurations, Enchantments and Witchcrafts, Elizabeth gave her backing to an official agency in the fight against dark powers.
 Whether powers in pursuit of their own ends or in league with the likes of the Holy Cee or the King of Spain, they all come within the remit of Dee and his agents.

-In the face of considerable opposition, from Catholics and others, the Queen had every need to seek support, from both political allies and higher powers.
+In the face of considerable opposition, from Catholics and others, the Queen had every need to seek support from both political allies and higher powers.
 The Dee Sanction follows the exploits of the player characters as agents of Dee, whether in 1570s England or deep in Eastern Europe during his travels in the 80s.
 Whether on the word of Dee, Kelley, Walsingham, or the Queen herself, the characters plumb the shadows for artefacts, hidden lore, and potential allies.

 Discover more from the Dee Sanction